 To study for a career as a massage therapist you don't need any prior experience in the field - just sound basic educational skills and a passion for massage.

-The HLT42015 Certificate IV in Massage Therapy is the entry-level qualification for becoming a massage therapist, while the HLT52015 Diploma of Remedial Massage also explores more advanced massage techniques.
-The Diploma also includes the AIF Sports Trainer certification, which enables graduates to manage sporting injuries, conduct sports taping and safely transport injured athletes.
-As part of the Diploma, students will also become an AIF Certified Functional Movement Therapist, learning how to identify, diagnose and treat movement-based dysfunction and prevent potential and recurring injuries.
+The HLT42021 Certificate IV in Massage Therapy is the entry-level qualification for becoming a massage therapist, while the HLT52021 Diploma of Remedial Massage also explores more advanced massage techniques and this program is the only massage qualification to include an AIF Chronic Disease and Pain Care Therapist™, which enables graduates to manage clients experiencing pain and chronic disease.
+In addition, students will also become an AIF Certified Functional Movement Therapist™, learning how to identify and treat movement-based dysfunction and prevent potential and recurring injuries.

 Once you've completed these other steps, you're all set to start working as a massage therapist, either employed by an established clinic or business, or working for yourself in a wide range of settings, from mobile clinics to cruise ships and gyms.
 As your experience, expertise and reputation grow, so will your earning potential, and as long as the demand is there, you'll be able to choose how much you charge for your services, building a successful and lucrative long term business.